sokolrfalkon907/slackbot/SPEC.md

 For example, when the user types `/echo hello`, the bot will parse the message "hello" and respond according to the following requirements.

+### Features
+All messages received should be matched regardless of upper or lower case.

 ### Messages and responses
-#### "Hello"
+#### "Hello" "Hi" "Greetings" "Hey" "What's up" "Whats up"
-If the user sends "Hello" to the bot, the bot will respond with "Hi there, how are you?"
+If the user sends any of the above messages respond with,
+> "Hi there, how are you?"

 #### "I'm fine"
 If the user sends "I'm fine" to the bot, the bot will respond with "That's